Nimanui/EdgeNetworking/Bluetooth-control/README.md

 ## Code

-To get the Flutter app working with your Bluetooth, update the `device.name` in `MainPage.dart` with your device's hostname.
+- To get the Flutter app working with your Bluetooth, update the `device.name` in `MainPage.dart` with your device's hostname.
+- Add the java home to `gradle.properties` to build the project.
+-

 ## Mobile